Maybe the title is wrong. They WERE leapin’. Once. Now? Not so much…

 Note that I said nearly.

 A few days before the “incident”, I was in my kitchen when suddenly a tiny lizard dashed underfoot and slipped under the kitchen counter.
-I was NOT pleased.
+I was not pleased.
 There was no catching it at that point, but I remember thinking, “That’s gonna come back to haunt me.”

 A few days later, I was upstairs when I heard #2 clamor up the stairs, shrieking, “Moooom!
 There’s a lizard, in your room!
 On your bed!”

 That’s right.
-On MY BED.
+On MY BED, people.

 Suffice to say, that was NOT ok with me.
 I dashed downstairs into my bedroom, to spot, indeed, a wee lizard sitting on my pillow.
 Yes.